vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 # Select Vial GUI features

-**By default Vial enables all GUI features when you create/compile a firmware for a keyboard.** This takes up a fair bit of resources, and depending on your controller/MCU, it can be a good idea to be a bit more selective in which functionality is the most important to the particular keyboard you are compiling for.
+**By default Vial enables all GUI features when you create/compile a firmware for a keyboard.** This takes up a fair bit of resources, and depending on your controller/MCU, it's a good idea to select the functionality that is the most important to the particular keyboard you are compiling for.

-Depending on the type of keyboard (full-size/split/macropad etc), some options simply aren't that useful, and others may be entirely neccesary for it to function as intended.
+Depending on the type of keyboard (full-size/split/macropad etc), some options simply aren't useful, and others may be entirely neccesary for it to function as intended.

-This also means that some older designs with less powerful MCU's like the classic AVR line in the popular Pro Micro controllers may need to disable or reduce the amount of slots configured in some features to make the firmware fit.
+This also means that some older designs with less powerful MCU's like the classic AVR line in the popular Pro Micro controllers, or older STM type MCU's may need to disable features or reduce the amount of slots configured in some features to make the firmware fit into compiled memory and not run out of EEPROM.

+**The compiler takes care of compiled size**, and will not allow a compile/flash with too large size.
+See `Reduce Firmware size` below to find out how to allow AVR MCU's a little more headroom.

+Besides compiled size, all features share the avilable EEPROM, and if you desire more than the standard amount of slots for one, you may need to disable one feature entirely or reduce the alloted memory to it for balance.

 # Available GUI features